Kong/docs.konghq.com/app/deck/file/openapi2kong.md

 #### Dynamic request-validator plugin configuration

-The Kong `request-validator` plugin can validates incoming requests against a user provided JSON schema.
+The Kong `request-validator` plugin can validate incoming requests against a user-provided JSON schema.

 The plugin can be configured manually, but `openapi2kong` can use the provided OpenAPI specification to configure the `request-validator` plugin for all routes automatically.
 To do enable this behavior, add the `x-kong-plugin-request-validator` at the root level to add it to all routes, at the path level to add it to all routes on that path, or on an operation to add it to a specific route.